 Significance of Morgenthau’s 6 Principles of Realism

-Morgenthau’s principles of realism have been criticized on several grounds:
+Morgenthau’s principles of realism have been criticised on several grounds:

 Too Pessimistic About Human Nature